Flamingwizard4/bowerDataAnalyzer/README.md

 # bowerDataAnalyzer
-Processes masterSummarized Excel file to produce graphs and statistics of bower data
+Processes masterSummarized excel file to produce graphs and statistics of bower data